mesosphere/dcos-commons/docs/pages/ops-guide.md

 10.0.10.84: [empty]
 ```

-Given the above configuration, let's assume `10.0.10.8` is being decommissioned and we should move away from it.
+Given the above configuration, let's assume `10.0.10.8` is being decommissioned and our service should be moved off of it.
 Steps:

 1. Remove the decommissioned IP and add a new IP to the placement rule whitelist, by configuring the Scheduler environment with a new `DATA_NODE_PLACEMENT` setting:
    ```